-- Cash, Cash Equivalents and Short-term Investments: Cash, cash equivalents and short-term investments totaled $293.6 million as of December 31, 2020, which included gross proceeds of $133.3 million from the follow-on financing completed in November 2020.
-The company expects its current cash, cash equivalents and short-term investments will be sufficient to fund its current operating plan into the second half of 2023.
+- Cash, Cash Equivalents and Investments: Cash, cash equivalents and investments totaled $280.4 million as of December 31, 2021, and with the discontinuation of ORIC-101, the company expects its cash runway to be extended into the second half of 2024.

-- R&D Expenses: Research and development (R&D) expenses were $12.1 million for the three months ended December 31, 2020, compared to $7.0 million for the three months ended December 31, 2019, an increase of $5.1 million.
-For the year ended December 31, 2020, R&D expenses were $35.9 million compared to $22.8 million for the same period of 2019, an increase of $13.1 million.
-The increases for the 2020 periods were primarily driven by an increase in external expenses related to the advancement of ORIC-101, ORIC-533 and exploratory research programs, as well as higher personnel costs, including additional non-cash stock-based compensation of $0.4 million and $1.5 million for the three and twelve months ended December 31, 2020, as compared to the same periods in 2019, respectively.
+- R&D Expenses: Research and development (R&D) expenses were $16.7 million for the three months ended December 31, 2021, compared to $12.1 million for the three months ended December 31, 2020, an increase of $4.6 million.
+For the year ended December 31, 2021, R&D expenses were $56.9 million compared to $35.9 million for the same period of 2020, an increase of $20.9 million.
+The increases for the 2021 periods were primarily driven by an increase in external expenses related to the advancement of ORIC-101, ORIC-533 and our other product candidates, as well as higher personnel costs, including additional non-cash stock-based compensation of $0.7 million and $2.9 million for the three and twelve months ended December 31, 2021, as compared to the same periods in 2020, respectively.

-- G&A Expenses: General and administrative (G&A) expenses were $4.3 million for the three months ended December 31, 2020, compared to $1.8 million for the three months ended December 31, 2019, an increase of $2.5 million.
-For the year ended December 31, 2020, G&A expenses were $13.4 million compared to $5.7 million for the same period in 2019, an increase of $7.7 million.
-These increases were primarily due to higher personnel costs, including additional non-cash stock-based compensation of $0.9 million and $2.7 million for the three and twelve months ended December 31, 2020, as compared to the same periods in 2019, respectively, higher professional services and related costs to operate as a public company.
+- G&A Expenses: General and administrative (G&A) expenses were $6.1 million for the three months ended December 31, 2021, compared to $4.3 million for the three months ended December 31, 2020, an increase of $1.8 million.
+For the year ended December 31, 2021, G&A expenses were $22.0 million compared to $13.4 million for the same period in 2020, an increase of $8.6 million.
+These increases were primarily due to higher personnel costs, including additional non-cash stock-based compensation of $1.1 million and $4.6 million for the three and twelve months ended December 31, 2021, as compared to the same periods in 2020, respectively, and higher costs related to operating as a public company.

 About ORIC Pharmaceuticals, Inc.

 ORIC Pharmaceuticals is a clinical stage biopharmaceutical company dedicated to improving patients’ lives by Overcoming Resistance In Cancer.
-ORIC’s lead product candidate, ORIC-101, is a potent and selective small molecule antagonist of the glucocorticoid receptor, which has been linked to resistance to multiple classes of cancer therapeutics across a variety of solid tumors.
-ORIC-101 is currently in two separate Phase 1b trials in combination with (1) Abraxane (nab-paclitaxel) in advanced or metastatic solid tumors and (2) Xtandi (enzalutamide) in metastatic prostate cancer.
-ORIC’s other product candidates include (1) ORIC-533, an orally bioavailable small molecule inhibitor of CD73, a key node in the adenosine pathway believed to play a central role in resistance to chemotherapy- and immunotherapy-based treatment regimens, (2) ORIC-944, an allosteric inhibitor of the polycomb repressive complex 2 (PRC2) via the EED subunit, being developed for prostate cancer, and (3) ORIC-114, a brain penetrant inhibitor designed to selectively target EGFR and HER2 with high potency against exon 20 insertion mutations, being developed across multiple genetically defined cancers.
+ORIC’s clinical stage product candidates include (1) ORIC-533, an orally bioavailable small molecule inhibitor of CD73, a key node in the adenosine pathway believed to play a central role in resistance to chemotherapy- and immunotherapy-based treatment regimens, being developed for multiple myeloma, (2) ORIC-114, a brain penetrant inhibitor designed to selectively target EGFR and HER2 with high potency against exon 20 insertion mutations, being developed across multiple genetically defined cancers, and (3) ORIC-944, an allosteric inhibitor of the polycomb repressive complex 2 (PRC2) via the EED subunit, being developed for prostate cancer.
 Beyond these four product candidates, ORIC is also developing multiple precision medicines targeting other hallmark cancer resistance mechanisms.
 ORIC has offices in South San Francisco and San Diego, California.
 For more information, please go to www.oricpharma.com, and follow us on Twitter or LinkedIn.

 Cautionary Note Regarding Forward-Looking Statements

 This press release contains forward-looking statements as that term is defined in Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 Statements in this press release that are not purely historical are forward-looking statements.
-Such forward-looking statements include, among other things, statements regarding ORIC’s development plans and timelines; the potential advantages of ORIC’s product candidates and programs; plans underlying ORIC-101 clinical trials and development; the expected timing of reporting interim data from the ORIC-101 clinical trials; plans underlying ORIC-533, ORIC-944, ORIC-114 or any other programs; the planned IND filings for ORIC-533 and ORIC-944 and CTA filing for ORIC-114; ORIC’s anticipated 2021 milestones; the period over which ORIC estimates its existing cash, cash equivalents and short-term investments will be sufficient to fund its current operating plan; and statements by the company’s president and chief executive officer.
+Such forward-looking statements include, among other things, statements regarding ORIC’s development plans and timelines; the potential advantages of ORIC’s product candidates and programs; plans underlying ORIC’s clinical trials and development; the expected timing of reporting initial data from the ORIC-533, ORIC-114 and ORIC-944 clinical trials; plans underlying any of ORIC’s other programs; ORIC’s anticipated milestones; the period over which ORIC estimates its existing cash, cash equivalents and investments will be sufficient to fund its current operating plan; and statements by the company’s chief medical officer and chief executive officer.
 Words such as “believes,” “anticipates,” “plans,” “expects,” “intends,” “will,” “goal,” “potential” and similar expressions are intended to identify forward-looking statements.
 The forward-looking statements contained herein are based upon ORIC’s current expectations and involve assumptions that may never materialize or may prove to be incorrect.
-Actual results could differ materially from those projected in any forward-looking statements due to numerous risks and uncertainties, including but not limited to: risks associated with the process of discovering, developing and commercializing drugs that are safe and effective for use as human therapeutics and operating as an early clinical stage company; ORIC’s ability to develop, initiate or complete preclinical studies and clinical trials for, obtain approvals for and commercialize any of its product candidates; changes in ORIC’s plans to develop and commercialize its product candidates; the potential for clinical trials of ORIC-101, ORIC-533, ORIC-944, ORIC-114 or any other product candidates to differ from preclinical, interim, preliminary or expected results; negative impacts of the COVID-19 pandemic on ORIC’s operations, including clinical trials; the risk of the occurrence of any event, change or other circumstance that could give rise to the termination of ORIC’s license agreements; ORIC’s ability to raise any additional funding it will need to continue to pursue its business and product development plans; regulatory developments in the United States and foreign countries; ORIC’s reliance on third parties, including contract manufacturers and contract research organizations; ORIC’s ability to obtain and maintain intellectual property protection for its product candidates; the loss of key scientific or management personnel; competition in the industry in which ORIC operates; general economic and market conditions; and other risks.
-Information regarding the foregoing and additional risks may be found in the section entitled “Risk Factors” in ORIC’s Quarterly Report on Form 10-K filed with the Securities and Exchange Commission (the “SEC”) on March 23, 2021, and ORIC’s future reports to be filed with the SEC.
+Actual results could differ materially from those projected in any forward-looking statements due to numerous risks and uncertainties, including but not limited to: risks associated with the process of discovering, developing and commercializing drugs that are safe and effective for use as human therapeutics and operating as an early clinical stage company; ORIC’s ability to develop, initiate or complete preclinical studies and clinical trials for, obtain approvals for and commercialize any of its product candidates; changes in ORIC’s plans to develop and commercialize its product candidates; the potential for clinical trials of ORIC-533, ORIC-114, ORIC-944 or any other product candidates to differ from preclinical, interim, preliminary or expected results; negative impacts of the COVID-19 pandemic on ORIC’s operations, including clinical trials; the risk of the occurrence of any event, change or other circumstance that could give rise to the termination of ORIC’s license agreements; ORIC’s ability to raise any additional funding it will need to continue to pursue its business and product development plans; regulatory developments in the United States and foreign countries; ORIC’s reliance on third parties, including contract manufacturers and contract research organizations; ORIC’s ability to obtain and maintain intellectual property protection for its product candidates; the loss of key scientific or management personnel; competition in the industry in which ORIC operates; general economic and market conditions; and other risks.
+Information regarding the foregoing and additional risks may be found in the section entitled “Risk Factors” in ORIC’s Annual Report on Form 10-K filed with the Securities and Exchange Commission (the “SEC”) on March 21, 2022, and ORIC’s future reports to be filed with the SEC.
 These forward-looking statements are made as of the date of this press release, and ORIC assumes no obligation to update the forward-looking statements, or to update the reasons why actual results could differ from those projected in the forward-looking statements, except as required by law.